dhakadeeksha001/BookStoreApp/README.md

 # BookStoreApp 📚

 A simple full‑stack bookstore application where users can browse, add to cart, and purchase books.
-Built with separate `frontend`, `backend`, and `terminal` modules for modular development and local setup.
+Built with separate `frontend`, `backend`, and `Admin` modules for modular development and local setup.

 ---